williamslab/ped-sim/README.md

 ### Maintaining phase in output: `--keep_phase`

-By default the simualtor produces a VCF that does not contain phase information.
+By default the simulator produces a VCF that does not contain phase information.
-The `--keep_phase` option will instead generate a VCF that mainitains the phase of all samples.
+The `--keep_phase` option will instead generate a VCF that maintains the phase of all samples.

 ### Retaining extra input samples: `--retain_extra <#>`

 The simulator uses samples from the input VCF as founder individuals, and will exit if more founders are needed than available in the input VCF.
-If requested using `--retain_extra <#>` the program will also print a specified number of input samples that were not used as founders in the simulations.
+If requested using `--retain_extra`, the program will also print a specified number of input samples that were not used as founders in the simulations.
 If the number is less than 0 (e.g., `--retain_extra -1`), the simulator prints all unused input samples.
 If the value is greater than 0, say 100, but fewer than this number of unused samples exist, the simulator prints all the available samples.
 When the requested number to print is less than the number available, the simulator randomly selects the samples to print from among all that were not used as founders.